codeisland/Code-Island-Admin/README.md

-Code-Island-Docs
+Code-Island-Admin
 ================

-Basic Code Island documents and shared resources
+A repository of all Code Island administrative documents and discussions.

 Code Island Strategic Plan